Reporter: Ahmed Atef & Ahmed Elshamy

-CAIRO, Jul 23 (Aswat Masriya) – In early February 2015, tens of thousands of financial documents were leaked to the public exposing secretive HSBC Switzerland bank accounts used by over 100,000 clients worldwide for illicit activities such as money laundering and tax evasion.
+In early February of 2015, tens of thousands of leaked financial documents exposed secretive HSBC Switzerland bank accounts used by more than 100,000 clients worldwide for illicit activities such as money laundering and tax evasion.

 Who is Mallawany?

 A 1981 graduate of Cairo University, Mallawany, 55, was a former member on the board of the Al Watany Bank of Egypt and the CEO of EFG Hermes Holding Company.
 As a result of criminal investigations into the stock exchange manipulation, his properties were seized by the state.

 The Third Suspect

 During the hearing on April 13, 2011, questions aimed at Mubarak’s son Alaa on the existence of companies created to buy and sell state assets revealed Yasser Mallawany to have played a pivotal role in the scandal.
 The lawsuit (case no. 10427) prosecuted all involved parties for insider trading in the stock exchange, investment funds, details of Egypt’s debt repayment scheme, privatization of companies in the business sector as well as the takeover of the Egyptian Al Watany Bank.
 Funds were transferred to the Hermes Company’s overseas accounts.

 The 2006 and 2007 Investigations turned up information about the accounts Mallawany and his wife had not disclosed.